 There are many types of web hosting available, each with its particular strengths and weaknesses.
 For example, shared hosting is the simplest and cheapest option but is limited in features and scalability.
 Other options, such as dedicated and Virtual Private Server (VPS) hosting, offer their own pros and cons (which we’ll discuss in more detail shortly).

 Regardless of type, most hosting providers offer a few basic things.
 This includes different kinds of servers, tiers of plans, and support options, so you’re able to choose the one that best suit your needs.
 You can get a small plan with few resources if your requirements are minimal or rent a powerful server if your site is large and complex.

 However, it’s worth noting that in typical hosting plans, providers maintain the servers but don’t do much else.
 You’re responsible for building, maintaining, and optimizing your site, as well as performing any customizations you might need.
 Managed hosting, which we’ll discuss soon, is a smart alternative if you don’t want to be that hands-on with your hosting.
 First, however, let’s look at the various types of hosting in more detail.

 What Are the Most Common Hosting Solutions Available?

-Choosing a hosting plan in 2019 can be challenging since there are now so many types of hosting on the market.
+Choosing a hosting plan in 2019 can be challenging since there are now so many types of web hosting on the market.
 To help you sort through the options, let’s talk about each common hosting solution in turn.

 Shared hosting is the tried-and-true original hosting option, and it is one many website owners start with.
 A shared hosting plan sees you sharing your server and other resources with a number of different sites.
 The primary advantage of shared hosting is that it’s very cheap — in fact, it’s almost always the lowest-cost plan any web host offers and is often offered as a monthly payment plan.